fryske-akademy/G2P-Frysk/README.md

 ### Command line script

-graph2phon is a command line script in R. View the header of the code for installation instructions and run:
+graph2phon.R is an R command-line script.
+For installation instructions, check the header of the code.
+To see available options, run:

 ```
 Rscript graph2phon.R -h
 ```
-for options.